Shinto wedding: Post-war weddings

 After being stripped of its status as a state religion in 1945, there came a rapid rise in the democratization of Shinto wedding ceremonies, and, in turn, the number of people choosing them.
 This also reflected a mass movement of families into cities and smaller homes, which made it more difficult to host domestic ceremonies.

 This period also saw the rise of the commercial wedding industry, which grew out of collaboratives that lent large venues for wedding ceremonies.

 In the 1950s, invoking a single "God of Marriage" during weddings was common, as well as young girls and the bride and groom making offerings to the kami, who was often seen as a single god with an aspect or "Spirit" being offered to and invoked during weddings.
 This being was and is popularly thought to be Ōkuninushi.

 Contemporary Japanese weddings

 Japanese Shinto weddings are overseen by priests, but often take place in hotels or in special venues designed to accommodate weddings.
 As Japan's marriage rate declines, fewer Shinto weddings are being performed; the number has dropped from 90% of ceremonies to 50% since the 1990s.
 Japanese weddings more often reflect a Christian wedding ceremony, regardless of the personal faith of the married couple.

-In 1999, two gay men were married in a Shinto ceremony at Kanamara Shrine in Kawasaki, but gay weddings have not been widespread in Shinto shrines, and the position of the Association of Shinto Shrines on gay weddings is vague.